rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 ### 17.1 Employee Capacity Building Training

-CHN considers job-related training a vital activity for enhancing the CHN's strength and reputation as well as the employee's own professional career potential.
-CHN, as able, will arrange suitable formal or informal job-related in-country training and occasionally training in other countries.
+Rara Treks considers job-related training a vital activity for enhancing the company's strength and reputation as well as the employee's own professional career potential.
+Rara Treks, as able, will arrange suitable formal or informal job-related in-country training and occasionally training in other countries.

-- Any training shall be provided as determined by CHN.
+- Any training shall be provided as determined by Rara Treks.
 Employees cannot claim training as a matter of their right.
-- CHN will also seek to arrange training for employees with overseas agencies through scholarship or sponsorship, provided the proposed training will mutually benefit the CHN and employee.
+- Rara Treks will also seek to arrange training for employees with overseas agencies through scholarship or sponsorship, provided the proposed training will mutually benefit Rara Treks and employee.
 - Training needs shall be assessed by the concerned Manager in consultation with immediate supervisors.
-S/he will identify the employees requiring training, the type of training required, the cost of the training, funding requirement, availability of such training, and the effect on the CHN's work schedule.
+S/he will identify the employees requiring training, the type of training required, the cost of the training, funding requirement, availability of such training, and the effect on Rara Treks' work schedule.
 - The Finance and Administration Unit shall coordinate the training process and be responsible for acquiring necessary approvals from the CEO.

-### 17.2 Community Training and Consultations
+### 17.2 Training and Consultations

-CHN considers providing high-quality services to its guests to be the most important aspect of operating a homestay.
-For this, CHN focuses on capacity building and training programs for the communities in its network.
-Hence, CHN, as able, will arrange suitable formal or informal homestay operation and management related training and capacity building programs.
+Rara Treks considers providing high-quality services to its guests to be the most important aspect of operating a trekking company.
+For this, Rara Treks focuses on capacity building and training programs for partners and guides in its network.
+Hence, Rara Treks, as able, will arrange suitable formal or informal trekking operation and management related training and capacity building programs.

 #### Training Responsibilities:

-- Product Development Team: The Product Development Team will assess the training needs, formalize training modules and programs, and oversee the delivery of training to the communities.
+- Product Development Team: The Product Development Team will assess the training needs, formalize training modules and programs, and oversee the delivery of training.
 They will work closely with the Chief Operations Officer (COO) to ensure effective execution.
 - COO Leadership: The COO will provide leadership in assessing and executing the training programs.
 They will be responsible for overseeing the training process, coordinating with the Product Development Team, and ensuring that the training objectives are met.
 - Compensation for Trainers: The trainers identified from within the team will be compensated for their time and effort during the training and capacity building program.
 The remuneration provided will be as follows:
   - Team Lead: A gross amount of NPRs.
 25,000.